PRIDE AND PREJUDICE (SORT OF)

 Reviewed by Mark Brown

-These reviews were originally published in the Sunday Herald on March 11, 2018
+This review was originally published in the Sunday Herald on July 8, 2018

 © Mark Brown